MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 Now, in this lesson, we will examine how to create our own server and deploy it in a container.

 For reference, this is the overall design we are looking at.
 On the left side, you have littlebits and the `Littlebits API`.
 We previously worked with the API using `IFTTT`.
 In the container lesson you saw how we can setup a new standalone server.
-In this lesson we will begin building the item marked `custom web API`.
+In this lesson we will begin building the item marked `custom web API` in the figure below.
 It will have features to support authentication, managing our `cloudbit`, and logging events.
 ![Web App Architecture](./img/web-app-architecture.png)